Yelena3333/My-Selenium-WebDriver-skills/README.md

 Expected result: the calculator returns 5 into the result field

 - Demo2, PercentCalculatorPage

-Auto test performs the same steps as in Demo1, however using Page Object Model test design pattern
+Auto test performs the same steps as in Demo1, however plus using Page Object Model test design pattern

 - Demo3

-The same auto test as in Demo2, however using TestNG
+The same auto test as in Demo2, however plus using TestNG